hi-ogawa/unocss-preset-antd/packages/tiny-form/README.md

 # tiny-form

-Simple framework-agnostic type-safe form input management utility.
+Simple but convenient enough framework-agnostic type-safe form input management utility.

 API is inspired by